- Professional Development

 Becoming an advocate is one of the most important actions you can take to secure the future of CTE.
-ACTE has developed a wide variety of tools to assist you in your advocacy activities, keep you informed and promote ongoing support for CTE.
+A wide variety of tools is available to assist you in your advocacy activities, keep you informed and promote ongoing support for CTE.
 The tools here provide step-by-step directions and examples that will help you reach out to policymakers at the local, state and federal levels, as well as your community and the media.

 Who Represents Me

 In Texas, 8 out of 10 high school students are enrolled in CTE.
-High school students that take two or more courses for three or more credits graduate at higher rates and perform better than their peers.
-For the 2014-2015 reporting period, students completed 30,889 dual credit workforce courses and earned 35, 141 industry recognized credentials.
-CTE concentrators graduated at a rate of 95% - 10 percentage points higher than their peers.
+High school students that take two or more courses for three or more credits graduate at higher rates and perform better than their peers on state academic assessments.